ajaikumarvs/Ferro/README.md

 Ferro is inspired by and based on the excellent [Fido PowerShell script](https://github.com/pbatard/Fido) by Pete Batard.
 This Rust implementation aims to provide the same functionality in a cross-platform, dependency-free package.

 The original Fido documentation and README can be found in the `/README/` directory of this repository for reference.

-## Additional Notes

-Because of its intended usage similar to Fido, this tool is not designed to cover every possible retail ISO download.
-Instead, we focus on the downloads that the general public is likely to request.
-We currently have no plans to add support for LTSB/LTSC Windows ISO downloads.

-If you are interested in such downloads, please visit the relevant download pages from Microsoft such as [this one](https://www.microsoft.com/evalcenter/evaluate-windows-10-enterprise) for LTSC versions.